"The Tyrant of Touhy Beach."

 Leone planned to retire from the beaches at age 65, after the summer of 1965.
 But his doctor found lung cancer that year while treating a fractured rib.
 Leone steadily declined over the summer and died on October 8, 1965.
 The following year, Touhy Beach was rededicated as Sam J. Leone Park and Beach—the only Chicago park named for a lifeguard.

-The philosophy of the program has changed little since Leone's day.
+The program's philosophy has mostly stayed the same since Leone's day.
 "We try to make the kids see a part of life they otherwise might not become acquainted with," Leone told the Tribune in 1964.
 "The leadership they show is very gratifying.
-I teach them, and they come right back and do a better job running activities than I could do."
+I teach them, and they come back and do a better job running activities than I could."

-You see regular kids start thinking of themselves as something special and that can really change their lives.
+You see, regular kids start thinking of themselves as something special that can really change their lives.

 Compiled by Dr. Neil Gale, Ph.D.